mclemente/about-face/readme.md

 ## Known Issues / Limitations
 - If a token is not facing down just edit the rotation in Token Config > Image.
+- The token moves past its destination with the Drag Ruler module.
+This is due to a race condition between the modules.
+In the meantime, I suggest you disable Drag Ruler or use Auto-Rotate module instead of About Face.

 ## Troubleshooting
 #### How do I keep certain tokens from spinning?